Join JPI UE

 If you have an additional questions you are welcome to mail us at info@jpi-urbaneurope.eu

-Urban gardens are a key component of the traditional urban and peri-urban landscapes of the main European cities.
-Beyond food production and consumption, urban gardens provide a wide range of ecosystem and social services, with a positive impact on the urban and socio-residential environment.
-Thus, the main aim of this project is to promote the implementation of urban gardens and agroforestry experiences as key components of the strategic framework for sustainable urban development in European cities, from an interdisciplinary approach.
-To this end, the project will try to achieve several objectives: 1) to identify needs, problems and opportunities concerning urban garden and agroforestry experiences; 2) to promote, through Urban Living Labs, the stakeholders’ capacity building in terms of green governance for food production and consumption in cities; 3) to drive citizens’ capacity building for the involvement in sustainable urban development experiences; 4) to foster innovative business models around sustainable and local food production; 5) to evaluate the impact of the implementation of agroforestry/urban garden experiences in their social, cultural and environmental dimensions; and 6) to set up a multi-criteria framework to support decision-making in the location of urban gardens and agroforestry plots.
+The main aim of this project was to promote the implementation of urban gardens and agroforestry experiences as key components of the strategic framework for sustainable urban development in European cities, from an interdisciplinary approach.
+To this end, the project would try to achieve several objectives: 1) to identify needs, problems and opportunities concerning urban garden and agroforestry experiences; 2) to promote, through Urban Living Labs, the stakeholders’ capacity building in terms of green governance for food production and consumption in cities; 3) to drive citizens’ capacity building for the involvement in sustainable urban development experiences; 4) to foster innovative business models around sustainable and local food production; 5) to evaluate the impact of the implementation of agroforestry/urban garden experiences in their social, cultural and environmental dimensions; and 6) to set up a multi-criteria framework to support decision-making in the location of urban gardens and agroforestry plots.

-This report provides an overview of the project’s main achievements, focusing on the evaluation of urban conditions, the establishment and operation of Urban Living Labs (ULLs), the promotion of urban farming ecosystems, and the development of assessment tools and policy recommendations.
+This report provided an overview of the project’s main achievements, focusing on the evaluation of urban conditions, the establishment and operation of Urban Living Labs (ULLs), the promotion of urban farming ecosystems, and the development of assessment tools and policy recommendations.

-The U-GARDEN project has fostered interdisciplinary collaboration, integrating social sciences, architecture, urban planning, and environmental studies.
-This approach has deepened the understanding of urban gardens’ design, location, and functionality, while also assessing their social and cultural benefits.
-The exchange of knowledge across disciplines has led to insights beyond the initial project scope, such as the need for user-centered design criteria to enhance accessibility and attractiveness in urban gardening spaces.
-In WP2 (Evaluation of Urban Conditions), the integration of stakeholder analysis, qualitative interviews, and GIS-based spatial analysis has connected social and territorial dynamics, refining the interview design and ensuring a context-sensitive assessment of governance structures and socio-territorial conditions.
-In WP6 (Policy Recommendations), findings from WP2 have been systematically incorporated, ensuring that the resulting policies are not only feasible but also aligned with sustainability and governance needs.
-This interdisciplinary approach has also highlighted the complexities of working closely with local stakeholders.
-It has underscored the need for slow, participatory processes that respect community priorities, ensuring that urban gardening initiatives are both inclusive and impactful.
+The U-GARDEN project fostered interdisciplinary collaboration, integrating social sciences, architecture, urban planning, and environmental studies.
+This approach deepened the understanding of urban gardens’ design, location, and functionality, while also assessing their social and cultural benefits.
+The exchange of knowledge across disciplines led to insights beyond the initial project scope, such as the need for user-centered design criteria to enhance accessibility and attractiveness in urban gardening spaces.
+In WP2 (Evaluation of Urban Conditions), the integration of stakeholder analysis, qualitative interviews, and GIS-based spatial analysis connected social and territorial dynamics, refining the interview design and ensuring a context-sensitive assessment of governance structures and socio-territorial conditions.
+In WP6 (Policy Recommendations), findings from WP2 were systematically incorporated, ensuring that the resulting policies are not only feasible but also aligned with sustainability and governance needs.
+This interdisciplinary approach also highlighted the complexities of working closely with local stakeholders.
+It underscored the need for slow, participatory processes that respect community priorities, ensuring that urban gardening initiatives are both inclusive and impactful.

-WP2 has provided the analytical foundation for the project, generating comparative insights on urban gardening conditions across participating cities.
+WP2 provided the analytical foundation for the project, generating comparative insights on urban gardening conditions across participating cities.
 Throughout the second year, all planned research activities were completed, with final reports expected by early 2025.

 In Task 2.1 (Local Human Capital Conditions), the Polish and Swedish teams finalized their reports, while Spain and Romania completed data collection and are preparing their analyses.
 Task 2.2 (Stakeholder Attitudes) followed a similar trajectory, with all countries finalizing data collection and progressing towards reporting.

 Task 2.3 (Heritage Exploration) examined urban gardening’s tangible and intangible heritage.
 Poland completed this task, while Spain provided input on intellectual heritage, and Sweden and Romania continue finalizing their reports.
 Task 2.4 (Inventory Mapping) established a GIS-based spatial database, coordinated by Poland.
-Sweden contributed a partial dataset, while Spain and Romania are still developing their databases.
+Sweden contributed a partial dataset, while Spain and Romania were still developing their databases.

 Task 2.5 (Valorisation) introduced an assessment model to evaluate the suitability of land plots for new urban gardens based on environmental, economic, and social benefits.
-This process is advancing in phases, pending full GIS data submission from all partners.
+This process was advancing in phases, pending full GIS data submission from all partners.
 Task 2.6 (Environmental Impact Assessment) was completed by Poland, while Spain reported delays.

 In Warsaw, ULL activities focused on greening courtyards, integrating municipal representatives, local activists, and residents in decision-making processes.
 Gothenburg’s ULL prioritized food security, launching participatory farming initiatives and exhibitions.
 In Brașov, the ULL targeted educational engagement, introducing urban gardening principles to school-aged children through awareness-raising activities.